ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-practioner-essentials/README.md

 - AWS Snowmobile
   - Exabyte-scale data transfer service used to move extremely large amounts of data to AWS
   - 100 PB per Snowmobile
-  - 45-foot long ruggedized shipping container
+  - 45-foot long shipping container

 #### Innovation with AWS
 - Consider some of the paths you might explore in the future as you continue on your cloud journey.